 Stock-Based Compensation - The Company accounts for share-based compensation in accordance with ASC 718, Compensation - Stock Compensation.
-The Company's share-based compensation awards are all equity-classified and consist of stock options and restricted stock units ("RSU").
+The Company's share-based compensation awards are all equity-classified and consist of stock options, restricted stock units ("RSU") and restricted stock awards ("RSA").
 Stock options have service vesting conditions ranging from 1 to 5 years.
-RSUs granted under our 2013 equity incentive plan generally have a 4-year service vesting condition and a performance condition linked to the occurrence of a liquidity event defined as a change-in-control event, successful initial public offering or successful merger with a special purpose acquisition company, which was satisfied by the closing.
+RSAs are fully vested on grant date.
+RSUs granted under the Rigetti & Co, Inc. 2013 Equity Incentive Plan (the "2013 Plan") have a 4-year service vesting condition and a performance condition linked to the occurrence of a liquidity event defined as a change-in-control event, successful initial public offering or successful merger with a special purpose acquisition company, which was satisfied at the Closing.
+RSUs granted under the Rigetti Computing, Inc. 2022 Equity Incentive Plan (the "2022 Plan") have service vesting condition only.

-Compensation expenses are based on the grant-date fair value of the awards and recognized over the requisite service period using a straight-line method for stock options and a graded vesting method for RSUs.
+Compensation expenses are based on the grant-date fair value of the awards and recognized over the requisite service period using a straight-line method for stock options and RSUs granted under the 2022 Plan.
+Compensation expense for RSUs granted under the 2013 Plan are recognized using a graded vesting method.
+Compensation expense for RSAs are recognized fully on grant date.
 The Company has elected to account for forfeitures of employee stock awards as they occur.

-Concentrations of Credit Risk- Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and trade accounts receivable.
+Concentrations of Credit Risk - Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and trade accounts receivable.
 The Company's cash is placed with high-credit-quality financial institutions, and at times exceeds federally insured limits.
 To date, the Company has not experienced any credit loss relating to its cash.

-Significant customers are those that represent 10% or more of revenue are set forth in the following tables:
+Significant customers that represent 10% or more of revenue are set forth in the following tables: